UCSD-ECEMAE-148/148-fall-2025-final-project-fall-2025-final-project-team-2/README.md

 - Estimate a fire intensity for each window.
 - Publish a structured list of targets to ROS2.
 - Compute the next best target using a custom score function.
-- Aim a single-servo turret toward the selected window and trigger suppression.
+- Aim a single-servo turret and acutated the drivetrain toward the selected window and trigger suppression.

 <hr>